Top Selenium Reporting Tools

 - Easy integration for CI/CD pipelines allows running Selenium tests in Docker and other CI/CD pipelines.

 What are Test Reporting Tools?

 Test Reporting tools help outline the key activities carried out during the test life cycle for any release.
-It also provides useful insights about a product that the organizations can leverage to improve the software quality.
+It also provides useful insights about a product organizations can leverage to improve the software quality.

 It helps identify some important aspects of testing, such as:

 - Tests that were performed

 Read More: How to write a good Defect Report?

 Test reporting tools can be very beneficial for organizations for the following reasons.

 - Detecting bugs early: A good testing tool will help identify critical bugs very early in the cycle.
 This avoids having to manually look through the code to find bugs and then report them to the developer.